Free & Open · MariaDB 10.11 · Version 6

 End-to-end flow

-① Inbound file intake
+① Inbound order intake

 sp_register_